Jonathan Bowen: Academic career

-From 2000 to 2006, Bowen headed the Centre for Applied Formal Methods as Professor of Computing at London South Bank University.
-From 2002, Bowen has also been the Chairman of Museophile Limited and from 2017 he has been an adjunct professor at Southwest University in Chongqing, China.
-He has been a Professor of Computer Science at Birmingham City University, Visiting Professor at the Pratt Institute (New York City), University of Westminster and King's College London, and a visiting academic at University College London.
+London South Bank University (where he is an Emeritus Professor).

-Bowen has also worked in industry at Oxford Instruments, Marconi Instruments, Logica, Silicon Graphics, and Altran Praxis.
+At London South Bank University, he served as head of the Centre for Applied Formal Methods from 2000 to 2006.
+Bowen has also been an adjunct professor at Southwest University in Chongqing, China, since 2017.
+Additionally, he has held visiting positions at the Pratt Institute in New York City, the University of Westminster, King's College London, and University College London.